 Human rights and war memorialization centre

-The Centre is an interdisciplinary unit of the Kyiv School of Economics,that conducts academic and applied research, as well as educational, institutional, commemorative, and media projects in the fields of human rights, memory culture, transitional justice, and the study of international armed conflicts
+The Center is an interdisciplinary unit of the University "Kyiv School of Economics" that conducts academic and applied research and educational, institutional, commemorative, and media projects in human rights, memory culture, transitional justice, and the study of armed conflicts

 The Center’s team

-Consists of scholars, legal professionals, researchers, and/or applied experts with backgrounds in transitional justice and memory culture.
+Consists of scholars, legal professionals, researchers, and/or applied experts with backgrounds in transitional justice and memory culture

 Key Focus Areas of the Center:

-Human Rights During War and Post-War Recovery
+Maintaining Human Rights in Wartime and Post-War Recovery:

 Criminal and non-criminal accountability tools for the crime of aggression and related violations;